dddouble/LightningCrash/README.md

 # LightningCrash
-Find the best still picture in a raining video
+Find the best still picture in a raining video thought the tensenflow